Martin605/ITP4113_Code/README.md

 # ITP4113_Code

-This repository is use to create web on gcp with Kubernetes Engine.
+This repository is use to create web on Docker or gcp with Kubernetes Engine.

+# For Kubernetes

 ## One Line command deploy